IAA's Catastrophe Response Strategy Brief: Vehicle Merchandising

 Merchandising | Competitive Advantages

-- IAA has consistently delivered the industry’s leading catastrophe service and response in events that have occurred in the last nearly 40 years.
+- IAA has consistently delivered the industry’s leading catastrophe service and response in events that have occurred in the last 40 years.

 - Our industry-exclusive workflow technology (IAA Tow App, IAA Title Procurement, IAA Title Solutions, and IAA Loan Payoff) trims weeks off cycle times, save hundreds of dollars per vehicle, and help us get vehicles ready for sale faster.